knix-microfunctions/knix/CONTRIBUTING.md

 Good pull requests - patches, improvements, new features - are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.

 **Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.
-You can talk to the community in our Slack workspace [https://knix.slack.com](https://join.slack.com/t/knix/shared_invite/zt-dm7agzna-8~cVsYqAMKenxFhFDARjvw) or on the [developer mailing list](mailto:knix-dev@list.nokia.com).
+You can talk to the community in our Slack workspace [https://knix.slack.com](https://join.slack.com/t/knix/shared_invite/zt-dm7agzna-8~cVsYqAMKenxFhFDARjvw).
 We're always open to suggestions and will get back to you as soon as we can!

 ### For new Contributors